 As at June 30, 2024, the group held 30% of the share capital in Savannah International School Limited.
-During 1. the year, the group acquired an additional 35% of shares increasing the stakeholding from 30% to 65% thus acquiring control in line with the strategy of the group.
+During the year, the group acquired an additional 35% of shares increasing the stakeholding from 30% to 65% thus acquiring control in line with the strategy of the group.
 The consideration paid was in cash.
 The transaction has resulted in the recognition in profit as follows:

-THE GROUP (i) Effect of deemed disposal Rs'000 Fair value of interest held before the business combination 214 Carrying value of equity interest held before business combination (8,129) Profit on remeasurement of associate to subsidiary 8,343
+Fair value of interest held before the business combination 214 Carrying value of equity interest held before business combination (8,129)Profit on remeasurement of associate to subsidiary 8,343

-(ii) Consideration THE GROUP
+THE GROUP Consideration

-Rs'000

-Consideration paid 250
+Rs'000 Consideration paid 250

-Recognised amounts of identifiable assets acquired and liabilities assumed:
+THE GROUP Recognised amounts of identifiable assets acquired and liabilities assumed: